It Takes a Village: Supporting Families of Young Children with Autism Spectrum Disorders

 Location: Erikson Institute

-Credit Available: CEUs; Social Work CEUs; Early Intervention approval pending
+Credit Available: CEUs; Social Work CEUs; Early Intervention approved for 1.0 hour Atypical Development and 4.0 hours Working with Families.

 This session focuses on the complex impact on the family of a young child’s diagnosis of Autism Spectrum Disorder (ASD).
 It will offer strategies for working collaboratively with parents of diverse backgrounds (culture, race, ethnicity, religion, socio-economic status) and present a tertiary model for empowering the family and building a support team across settings so that they experience a better quality of life.